 Could Prince Andrew ever be prosecuted over his links to Jeffrey Epstein?

-The Metropolitan Police is ‘actively looking’ into claims the royal tried to use his bodyguard to smear his accuser Virginia Giuffre - as her family urged the force to reopen a probe into her alleged abuse
+The Metropolitan Police are ‘actively looking’ into claims that the royal tried to use his bodyguard to smear his accuser Virginia Giuffre – as her family urged the force to reopen an inquiry into her alleged abuse

-Prince Andrew may have relinquished his royal titles, but his downfall appears to be far from over.
+Prince Andrew is set to lose his royal titles in the latest chapter in his humiliating downfall.

-The royal – once widely reported to be Queen Elizabeth II’s favourite child – is facing calls to step away from public life forever as harrowing details of allegations against him are laid bare in Virginia Giuffre’s bombshell posthumous memoir.
+The royal – once widely believed to be Queen Elizabeth II’s favourite child – had faced calls to step away from public life forever after harrowing details of the allegations against him were laid bare in Virginia Giuffre’s bombshell posthumous memoir.

-The 65-year-old, who denies any wrongdoing, is also under mounting pressure to give up his 30-bedroom royal mansion and start cooperating with the FBI in their investigation into paedophile billionaire Jeffrey Epstein.
+The 65-year-old, who denies any wrongdoing, had also come under mounting pressure to give up his 30-bedroom royal mansion - which he will now leave - and start cooperating with the FBI in their investigation of the paedophile billionaire Jeffrey Epstein.

-The revelations have reignited calls for the Metropolitan Police to investigate the royal, after the force repeatedly declined to open a full probe into claims he slept with Ms Guiffre in London when she was 17.
+The revelations have reignited calls for the Metropolitan Police to investigate the royal, after the force repeatedly declined to open a full inquiry into claims that he slept with Guiffre in London when she was 17.

-Giuffre’s brother and sister-in-law, Sky and Amanda Roberts, said this week that, if the force would not act, police watchdog the Independent Office for Police Conduct (IOPC) should review the decision.
+Giuffre’s brother and sister-in-law, Sky and Amanda Roberts, said this month that if the Met refused to act, police watchdog the Independent Office for Police Conduct (IOPC) should review the decision.
 The IOPC has not received a referral on the issue, The Independent understands.

-It has been more than 20 years since a member of the royal family faced criminal investigation, when Princess Anne was charged after her dog bit two children in Windsor Great Park.
+It has been more than 20 years since a member of the royal family faced a criminal investigation.
+Princess Anne was charged with an offence under the Dangerous Dogs Act in 2002, after her dog bit two children in Windsor Great Park.

-The Met police has confirmed it is “actively looking” into fresh allegations that Andrew tried to use his police bodyguard to smear his accuser.
+The Met Police have confirmed they are “actively looking” into fresh allegations that Andrew tried to use his police bodyguard to smear his accuser.

-Leaked emails seen by the Mail on Sunday claimed Andrew handed over Giuffre’s confidential social security number (SSN) and date of birth to his taxpayer funded Met police protection officer in 2011 in a bid to dig up dirt on her.
+The Mail on Sunday claims to have seen leaked emails from 2011 in which Andrew said he had handed over Giuffre’s confidential social security number (SSN) and date of birth to his taxpayer-funded Met Police protection officer, apparently in a bid to dig up dirt on her.

-“I have given her DoB [date of birth] and social security number for investigation with XXX, the on duty ppo [personal protection officer].”

-Giuffre’s family have said she does not have a criminal record and it is not clear if the bodyguard complied with the request.
+Giuffre’s family have said she does not have a criminal record, and it is not clear whether or not the bodyguard complied with the request.

-The Met’s former head of royal protection Dai Davies has urged the force to question the royal under caution if there is evidence that he abetted a police officer to commit a criminal offence of misconduct in public office.
+The Met’s former head of royal protection, Dai Davies, has urged the force to question the royal under caution if there is evidence that he abetted a police officer to commit the criminal offence of misconduct in public office.

 “It is time for Scotland Yard to launch a full criminal investigation into Prince Andrew,” he told the Mail.